Submissions

 Articles published in the Journal of the Faculty of Medical Sciences (Quito) are indexed in:

-Manuscripts must be submitted through the Journal of the Faculty of Medical Sciences (Quito) website: [website link], where you must register with a username and password.
+Manuscripts must be submitted through the website of the Journal of the Faculty of Medical Sciences (Quito): https://revistadigital.uce.edu.ec/index.php/CIENCIAS_MEDICAS/login, where users must register with a username and password.

-After the manuscript is received, the corresponding author will automatically receive confirmation of the manuscript submission and registration for subsequent follow-up.
+After the manuscript is received, the corresponding author will automatically receive confirmation of the submission and its registration, allowing for appropriate tracking.

-The evaluation process involves three stages: a primary review by the editor, a second review by the section editor(s), and a third double-blind peer review.
-During these stages, the manuscript may be classified as:
+The evaluation process involves three stages: an initial review conducted by the editor, a second review by the section editor(s), and a third evaluation by double-blind peer reviewers.
+During these stages, the manuscript will be assessed according to acceptance criteria, which include:

-• Subject to changes, which implies that, for final acceptance, the author(s) must make modifications in accordance with suggestions and/or recommendations made by the editors/reviewers.
+• Subject to Changes: This implies that, for final acceptance, the author(s) must make modifications based on suggestions and/or recommendations provided by the editors/reviewers.

-• Not accepted, the manuscript with this classification may restart the approval process in the Journal of the Faculty of Medical Sciences (Quito), as long as the observed deficiencies are corrected.
-The Journal of the Faculty of Medical Sciences (Quito) and its Editorial Committee (Director, Executive Editor, and Committee members) reserve the right to NOT accept articles that are deemed inappropriate, during any stage of the review process, as well as based on observations and recommendations issued by the editorial board.
+• Not Accepted: Manuscripts receiving this classification may restart the approval process in the Journal of the Faculty of Medical Sciences (Quito), provided the identified deficiencies are corrected.
+The Journal of the Faculty of Medical Sciences (Quito) and its Editorial Committee (Director, Executive Editor, and Committee Members) reserve the right to reject articles deemed inappropriate at any stage of the review process, based on observations and recommendations issued by the editorial board.

-Previously published or simultaneously submitted works to other scientific journals will not be accepted.
+Previously published works or manuscripts simultaneously submitted to other scientific journals will not be accepted.

 2. Guidelines for each type of manuscript eligible for publication

-The manuscripts presented must be fully written in Spanish, English, or Portuguese, in a single column, with an A4 page size, double-spaced, and 2 cm margins on each side, in Microsoft Word format (.doc or .docx).
-All manuscripts must have the enumerated sections in the final section.
+Manuscripts must be written entirely in Spanish, English, or Portuguese, in a single-column format, on A4-sized pages, double-spaced, with 2 cm margins on all sides, and submitted as a Microsoft Word file (.doc or .docx).
+All manuscripts must include the sections enumerated in the final section.

-All pages must be numbered consecutively in the lower right corner.
-Likewise, the lines of each page must be numbered consecutively using the automatic tool of the text editor.
+All pages must be numbered consecutively in the bottom-right corner.
+Similarly, the lines on each page must be numbered consecutively using the automatic tool of the word processor.

 2.2 Editorials